 Books, movies, sound recordings, microfilm, photocopies, and more are available through ILL.
 MCPL will attempt to borrow from other library systems (locally, regionally and nationally) titles that MCPL does not own, does not plan to purchase, or has only non-circulating copies.

 What is not available through interlibrary loan?

 Lending policies vary from library to library.
 Many libraries will not lend audiovisual materials of any kind, local history or genealogy materials, reference materials, current year publications or bestsellers, and materials from special collections.
+Blu-ray and Blu-ray 3D DVDs are not widely lent and while we will attempt to request those formats we may only receive the regular DVD version.
 While every effort will be made to locate the desired material, finding a library willing to lend is not guaranteed.

 How are interlibrary loan requests placed?

 Once a patron has determined that the Mid-Continent Public Library does not own the desired material, the WorldCat online database may be searched.
 Patrons may place interlibrary loan requests through WorldCat.

 How long does it take to receive an interlibrary loan request?

 The average turnaround time for an ILL request is about 2-3 weeks from the date of submission to the date of arrival at the patron's branch library for pickup.
 Some ILL requests can take much longer, as materials may be readily available from regional lenders, or require 2-3 submissions of a request before a lender is found.